afitz0/migrate-ed-notes/README.md

 ## Synopsis

+The primary requirement is the EdAPI library, which is available on PyPI, but is incomplete.
+This repo uses [a fork of the EdAPI library](https://github.com/afitz0/edapi) with some additional functionality.

 Running `get_notes.py` with no other changes will create `NOTES_DIR` if necessary, and populate it with one subdir per post.
 Posts are filtered as type announcement, under category Lecture, subcategory Notes.
 Content is saved as both the "html" file and a conversion to markdown.

 Running `upload_drafts.py` will upload all the notes in `NOTES_DIR` to Ed as drafts.
 It searches for all html files, and uses the parent directory names as the post title.
 For example, given: